 Telling your family about an unplanned pregnancy can be a really awkward conversation to have.
 Just the surprise alone can be enough to make parents say and do things in the heat of the moment that they probably don’t mean.

-Is the father involved and ready to parent?
+- Is the father of your baby involved and ready to parent?

 Decide how you feel about bringing another life into the world.
 Once you know where you stand, it will be easier to communicate those feelings and choices with your loved ones.